 If you read the 2013 article about RNAs you already know that at least one biotech based in US (Marina Biotech) has patented an RNA interference strategy pledging their utility to treat achondroplasia (13).
 Now, I have found another patent for the use of nucleic acid molecules to treat achondroplasia (14) from Santaris Pharma (Roche), so it looks like there have been some attempts to target FGFR3 in achondroplasia using the siRNA strategy lately.

-w to make those agents reach their targets.
+We don't know if these approaches will reach clinical development because one of the key challenges for nucleic acid-based therapeutic strategies (RNA is composed by nucleic acids, as you know) is how to make those agents reach their targets.
 Because RNA molecules are so powerful, the body has a vast number of protective agents to ensure these molecules will not traffic freely for long.
 RNA is the genetic code of many causing disease viruses, so the body must be ready to get rid of foreigner nucleic acids to defend itself from infections.
 Therefore, RNA molecules tend to be degraded rapidly by neutralizing enzymes, so this could partially explain why we don't see fast progress in this area.
 For achondroplasia, the challenge is even greater because the target cells, the chondrocytes, leave in a very well protected environment, the growth plate cartilage, a place tough to reach (see this previous article of the blog).

 Delivering the package

 Delivery is really challenging, and for this reason I used the verb "to introduce" when I described the use of siRNA just three paragraphs above.
 It is not easy to make RNA molecules go inside cells, you have to use a taxi (what is called transport, carrier, vector, etc.) or a disguise.
 For example, several studies applied appendages to the RNA molecule so it became more stable and resistant to neutralizing enzymes.
-For diseases where the target cell lies in a tissue with direct blood flow, this could be enough to allow the siRNA to enter the cell, but for a tissue such as the growth plate, where there is no direct blood flow, how
+For diseases where the target cell lies in a tissue with direct blood flow, this could be enough to allow the siRNA to enter the cell, but for a tissue such as the growth plate, where there is no direct blood flow, how can this be achieved?

 This is not a trivial question.
 One possible strategy to deliver a drug to the target is to find something that only that target has (a marker), which is not an easy task, but still feasible.
 In the case of the growth plate chondrocyte, possibly one of these markers is a cell receptor (another antenna) called CD44.
 The issue here is that CD44 is expressed by many different cells.
 So, is it useless?
 Maybe not, because most of the cells that have CD44 do not express FGFR3 in a significant level, so some influence of a siRNA against FGFR3 on them possibly would not cause any trouble.
 The idea would be to attach or cover the RNA molecule to another molecule that can bind to CD44.
 Once connected, the cell system that manage the good shape of the antennas would bring the busy CD44 inside the cell where the siRNA could be released to find its target and exert its expected function.
 This is just a personal idea, I never found any work exploring this approach in this specific area.